 At Oldfield, we have regular involvement from other agencies to help us meet your child's needs, but whenever we do so, we will inform you beforehand and ask for your permission to discuss your child with them.
-Agencies we often use include the Educational Psychology Service, SHINE (for people with an ASD diagnosis), Child and Adolescent Mental Health Service (CAMHS), Speech and Language Therapy, Occupational Therapy, the School Nurse, Behaviour Support Service, Children and Young Persons Disability Service (CYPDS), Specialist Teachers from the Berkshire Sensory Consortium Service, and the Early Help Advisor who is often able to offer support to families.
+Agencies we often use include the Educational Psychology Service, SHINE (for people with an Autism diagnosis), Child and Adolescent Mental Health Service (CAMHS), Speech and Language Therapy, Occupational Therapy, Children and Young Persons Disability Service (CYPDS), Specialist Teachers from the Berkshire Sensory Consortium Service, and the Early Help Advisor who is often able to offer support to families.